 Methods To Solve “Windows Was Unable To Complete The Format Error”

-There Are Various Methods To Fix This Issue But We Are Using the 5 Best Effective ways to help all Windows users to get rid of this issue.
+There Are Various Methods To Fix This Issue But I am Using the 5 Best Effective ways to help all Windows users to get rid of this issue.

 - Format Using Diskpart Command.

 - Using Third-Party Software ( Ease Us )

 - Run the CHKDSK Command and Repair Bad Sectors

 When you Can’t format USB, SD card, or other storage devices, then the Diskpart formatting command can assist you to complete the format.

 1. Open The Windows Search Option And Type command prompt, Right-Click On It, and Select “Run as administrator”.

 2. Type diskpart in Command Prompt and hit Enter.

 3. Type ‘list disk’ to see a list of all the accessible drives. ( Make Sure You Choose The Right Drives By Seeing His Size).

 4. Now, Type ‘select disk #’ ( Replace # By by the number You Choose Of Your Driver.
 I Have chosen 1 Because I Want To Format Disk 1 ).